atlassian/github-for-jira/docs/builds.md

       - feature/**
 ```

-In order for the GitHub for Jira app to be able to compare two points in your git history (possible once a pull request is opened)
-we need a base branch and a head branch.
-When the app has both of these, we are able to make a request to GitHub to compare your
+When you open a pull request in a connected repository, the GitHub for Jira app can compare two points in your git history is we have access to a base branch and a head branch.
+If the app has both of these, it can make a request to GitHub to compare your
 commits.
 On the flipside, if you only listed `main`, for instance, there would be no way for the app to ask GitHub for a comparison.
 Instead, the best it can do is use the data GitHub sends in the response when the `workflow_run` event is triggered,
 which only includes the most recent commit.
 This means that if a developer were to make multiple commits, perhaps on multiple branches, and